-Non-compliance by the student of any of the above assigned disciplinary actions will result in the withholding of grades and/or transcripts until written notice of compliance has been filed with the Vice President for Enrollment Management and Student Services or the Campus Dean/Director, who will be responsible to provide the appropriate lists to the Office of Admissions, Records and Retention.
+Non-compliance by the student of assigned disciplinary actions can result in the withholding of grades and/or transcripts until written notice of compliance has been filed with VPEMSS or the Campus Dean/

+Director, who will be responsible to provide the appropriate lists to the Office of Admissions, Records and Retention.
 The withholding of grades can interfere with the ability of the student to obtain future financial aid for his/her schooling.
 Failure to complete counseling and other requirements inside the given time constraints under any discipline imposed may result in the denial of the student to register for continued classes.

-Violations of the Illicit Drug Policy Involving Violence
+Violations of Illicit Drug Policy involving violence